Academies/sca/day0/pset/faces/index.md

 # Faces

+## TL;DR

+Print some faces and shapes!

 ## Background

 Let's quickly play around with `print`!
 To do so, let's create python programs that print the following faces and objects using only one `print` statement!

+## Your Mission

+In a file called `faces.py` use only one print statement per face to print the following!

 ### Face 0
 ```